Are you curious, Why do Dogs Lick your face endlessly?

 What Happens if a Dog Licks Your Face:

-There is a very minimal risk if a dog licks your face when it comes to healthy people.
-The bottom line is that they want to show you they love you and respect for the most part when they are licking you.
+There is very minimal risk if a dog licks your face when it comes to healthy people.
+The bottom line is that they want to show you they love you and respect you for the most part when they are licking you.

 A dog’s saliva carries a capnocytophaga canimorus, which is a normal bacteria found in dogs and is harmless to them, and It should not be of much concern to you if you’re a healthy person.

-It can only spread to humans through dog bites or if you let them lick an open wound you already have and in people with weaker immune systems, but this would be rare situations and according to the CDC even after a bite it still would be rare for it to lead to illness.
+It can only spread to humans through dog bites, or if you let them lick an open wound you already have, and in people with weaker immune systems, but this would be rare situations, and according to the CDC, even after a bite, it still would be rare for it to lead to illness.